-In 2007 a small group of individuals in the San Fernando Valley had a shared vision of helping others struggling with anxiety, depression, and bipolar disorders.
+In 2007 a small group of individuals in the San Fernando Valley shared a vision of helping others struggling with anxiety, depression, and bipolar disorders.
 So they decided to start a support group to help others having the same issues.

-Having struggled with these disorders themselves, they understood the importance of connecting with other like-minded individuals and being able to discuss and share their struggles with people that understood what they were going through.
+Having struggled with these disorders themselves, they understood the importance of connecting with other like-minded individuals and discussing and sharing their struggles with people who understood what they were going through.

 What began as a small group has now grown to multiple support groups and chapters throughout Los Angeles.
 Thousands of individuals have greatly benefited from these support groups.

-DBSA support groups are the only free support groups of its kind.
+DBSA support groups are the only free support groups of their kind.
 The Depression and Bipolar Support Alliance have over 200 chapters and more than 600 support groups throughout the United States.